-Waterfowl primarily feed at night, so the

 Lower Joice Island is characterized by differences in habitat between the north and the south half of the Island.
-The north features open water, often favored by pintail, while the southern ponds have more emergent vegetation, such as Alkali Bulrush.
-Telemetry data can help back assumptions that are widely accepted by duck hunters and biologists, or uncover new ideas.

-Telemetry data shows the special distribution broken down by species as what we might expect, but also has shown that birds move shorter distances during the season than previously thought, with most flights being less than a kilometer.

-Juvenile Salmon Distribution, Abundance, and Growth in Restored and Relict Bay-Delta Marsh Habitats
+The north unit features open water, often favored by pintail, while the southern ponds have more emergent vegetation, such as Alkali Bulrush.
+Telemetry data can help support assumptions that are widely accepted by duck hunters and biologists or uncover new ideas for management.
+Telemetry data shows the distribution broken down by species as to what we might expect but also has shown that birds move shorter distances during the season with most flights being less than a kilometer.
+Juvenile Salmon Distribution, Abundance, and Growth in Restored and Relict Bay-Delta Marsh Habitats Brett Harvey, DWR Senior Environmental Scientist You may have wondered what the colorful floating squares were in Cross Slough, or noticed a trawling research vessel in Suisun Slough.
+These are part of several exciting fish studies currently taking place in Suisun Marsh.
+The study Juvenile Salmon Distribution, Abundance, and Growth in Restored and Relict Bay-Delta Marsh Habitats (Tidal Parr Study) is a group of collaborative studies underway in the upper estuary that began in January 2019 and will continue through June 2022.

-Brett Harvey UC Davis

-You may have wondered what the colorful floating squares were in Cross Slough, or noticed a trawling research vessel in Suisun Slough.
-These are part of a suite of exciting fish studies currently taking place in Suisun Marsh.

-The study Juvenile Salmon Distribution, Abundance, and Growth in Restored and Relict Bay-Delta Marsh Habitats (aka Tidal Parr Study) is a group of collaborative studies underway in the Upper Estuary that began in January 2019, and will continue through June 2022.
 The studies are investigating how juvenile salmon use and benefit from marsh habitats of different qualities in the region from Sherman Lake to San Pablo Bay.
 Although this region is the location of much ongoing and planned habitat restoration, the way that juvenile salmon use these habitats is one of the least understood aspects of the salmon life cycle in the Central Valley.
 The information we collect will be used to better inform and guide restoration and resource management.

-The study involves Trawl Surveys, Salmon eDNA Surveys, a Stable Isotope and Otolith Microstructure Study, and a Cage Growth Study.

-This year (2020), the Cage Growth Study included a side experiment: the manipulation of drain gates into Luco Slough to observe changes in water quality, aquatic bugs (fish food), and caged fish growth.
+This study involves Trawl Surveys, Salmon eDNA Surveys, a Stable Isotope and Otolith Microstructure Study, and a Cage Growth Study.
+This year (2020), the Cage Growth Study included a side experiment: manipulation of the drain gates into Luco Slough to observe changes in water quality, aquatic bugs (fish food), and caged fish growth.
 During the first year of the study, a "wet" year, we found that wild (non-hatchery) salmon were widely distributed across the study region, and that there were large differences in growth rates across cage locations.
 This year, a relatively "dry" year, was going to be an interesting comparison.
+Unfortunately, the Covid-19

-Unfortunately the Covid-19 lockdown interfered with 2020 data collection for all studies.
-Useful data was still recovered and the comparison between wet and dry conditions will be of particular focus in future analyses.
-The study team hopes to be back in the field in full force for the final field season in 2021, and to repeat and expand the pond drain manipulation study.
+Fastest growth appeared to occur in sloughs connected to large storage pools of water (e.g. managed wetlands). lockdown interfered with 2020 data collection for all studies.
+Useful data was still collected, and the comparison between wet and dry conditions will be of particular focus in future analyses.
+The study team hopes to be back in the field in full force for the final field season in 2021 and to repeat and expand the pond drain manipulation study.

-Suisun Marsh Weed Alert: Alligator Weed!
+Suisun Marsh Weed Alert: Invasion of Alligator Weed!